NehpetsGP/website/content/_index.md

 On this website you will find my CV in addition to a collection of helpful resources, weekend projects, and topics of interest.

 Navigate from the top right or take a look at recent posts below.
+Contact me by clicking the icons below my name.
 Have a good day!

 ___